1. Home

 Leitz Teaching Head

-a rarely found accessory in the used market. a leitz teaching head with integral moving pointer, will attach to any modern leitz compound microscope stand and will except two binocular heads (not supplied).
+A rarely found accessory in the used market. a leitz teaching head with integral moving pointer, will attach to any modern leitz compound microscope stand and will except two binocular heads (not supplied).

 Leitz Parallax Photography System (2194)